 July to September is the monsoon season.
 Most of India will have a wet weather, which can be a deterrent when sight-seeing.
 Also, certain tourist attractions are closed during this season.

 Here is hoping that this post makes a good checklist for you, especially when it comes to the planning part of your travel.
-There are a few other tips on travel to destinations within India, that can be accessed here.
+Check this post for some additional tips on what to wear in India.
 Do comment in and let me know your views too 🙂 And remember to pin this too.